arj2706/34_Block_workshop_cmd/README.md

 Run the front end in the project directory where the react front end file is placed.

 &nbsp; npm start
-this loads the front end
+&nbsp; this loads the front end

 # Backend
 Start the back end where you have setup the backend server here we use Express js

-node server.js
+&nbsp; node server.js
-server.js is the file nanme where the backend server is configured
+&nbsp; server.js is the file nanme where the backend server is configured